wesamhamad/Brick_Breaker_Game/README.md

 **SetUp Yours :** this allows user to choose number of rows and columns and it's have same sittings of Level2

+How Levels done?by click button the constructor of GameWindow with the level as an argument will call in [LaunchPage]() class,then [GameWindow]() class will called the constructor of GamePanel in order to send the level and to start the game by calling the playGame method,then inside init function I specify the number of regtangles and fast of ball base on level as shown here :
 ```java
    //fast of the ball base on level
         if(currentLevel == 3){ theBall = new Ball(6,9);